 This is done both by maximizing the points you’re earning for non-bonused spending, as well as by having credit cards that offer valuable bonus categories, which can often earn you 2-5x points.
 Thanks to a combination of using the right cards for everyday spending and the right cards for bonus categories, I’m earning an average of over three points per dollar spent.

-In this post, I wanted to take a closer look at a popular card that earns up to 5x points on spending.
+In this post, I wanted to take a closer look at a popular no annual fee card that earns up to 5x points on spending.

 The value you get from those points varies significantly based on what other cards you have, though.
 For example, at a minimum, those points can be redeemed for one cent each, and at best they can be converted into Ultimate Rewards points, which I value at 1.7 cents each.

 The Chase Freedom has a sign-up bonus of 15,000 bonus points after spending $500 within three months.
-In reality that’s marketed as $150 cash back after spending that amount, though there are many ways you can redeem those points.
+That’s marketed as $150 cash back after spending that amount, though there are many ways you can redeem those points.

 The Freedom Card is not available to those who currently have this card, or previous cardmembers that have received a new cardmember bonus on the card in the past 24 months.